No Modality Left Behind: Adapting to Missing Modalities via Knowledge Distillation for Brain Tumor Segmentation: Introduction

 \item We propose the GARM, which explicitly models semantic associations between generalizable and modality-specific features via a graph structure, enabling adaptive enhancement and refined fusion across modality combinations.
 By leveraging graph-based message passing, the module adaptively emphasizes informative modalities and compensates weaker ones, yielding more balanced and robust representations.

 \item We introduce the LGRM, which guides segmentation by predicting prior probabilities of lesion presence, effectively reducing false segmentation under missing modalities and enhancing cross-modal consistency and reliability.
-The lesion-aware priors act as a soft constraint during inference, steering the network toward anatomically plausible predictions and improving diagnostic trustworthiness.
+The lesion-aware priors act as a soft constraint during inference, steering the network toward anatomically plausible predictions and improving segmentation reliability.

 \item We conduct a comprehensive evaluation across six methodological categories for missing-modality brain tumor segmentation, encompassing over 15 representative models and 15 modality combinations.
-This large-scale study confirms the consistent superiority of knowledge distillation in maintaining segmentation accuracy under diverse and challenging scenarios, while offering a valuable reference for algorithm selection and future methodological development. \end{enumerate}
+This large-scale study supports the consistent superiority of knowledge distillation in maintaining segmentation accuracy under diverse and challenging scenarios, while offering a valuable reference for algorithm selection and future methodological development.